 Considering this feedback the fire department gained approval from the town for a 5-7 year solution by building a mezzanine on the apparatus floor.
 Although this would eliminate a location for a vehicle it would provide needed space.
 We had hoped to have this mezzanine in by the end of 2007 but ran into problems with bidding due to the cost being driven up as a result to having to pay prevailing wage and companies posting a bond.
-The fire department is now looking into buying the material and using our own labor to install the mezzanine this allowing us to stay within the approved budget request.
+During 2008 the fire department looked into buying the material and using our own labor to install the mezzanine this allowing us to stay within the approved budget request.
 The mezzanine would provide space where the current building could be outfitted to accommodate the increased demand for living space.
+The idea of having the firefighters do the work was well received by the firefighters but failed to past the legal requirements for paying prevailing wage.
+It was learned that prevailing wage must be paid to anyone that does work on a project that was a special appropriation.
+This includes firefighters that want to volunteer as the definition of employ can cover volunteers even if they are not paid.

-Another possible solution that we have proposed is to build a Sub Fire Station on the land donated for such purpose on a parcel of land at the intersection of South Ashburnham Road and Whitmanville Road.
-This provides a strategic location for a future Fire Sub-Station in the northern third of town, where growth is being experienced.
+While we are looking at possible solutions to a mezzanine that we have funding for, the Town should continue to consider the other possible solution that we have proposed is to build a Sub Fire Station on the land donated for such purpose on a parcel of land at the intersection of South Ashburnham Road and Whitmanville Road.
+This location provides a strategic location for a future Fire Sub-Station in the northern third of town, where growth is being experienced.
 The capital plan for the Fire Department includes the eventual need for a sub-station to adequately service the residents in this area and the Space Needs Committee is also considering this alternative.
 The fire department sees this being considered a long term solution that will be addressed by the Public Safety Building Committee.